15 / 03 / 2018

 Conceived by Mastercard, one of its founders, Trūata will provide a new standard in data hosting and anonymisation.
 Using proprietary processes, methodologies and intellectual property, its offerings will make it possible for organisations to analyse their data while complying with the privacy and data protection requirements of the GDPR.

-Felix Marx will lead Trūata as CEO.
-An Austrian national, Mr. Marx brings more than two decades of experience in telecommunications, identity management and payments, most recently as executive vice president of services in Asia-Pacific for Mastercard.
+Felix Marx, an Austrian national, will lead Trūata as CEO.
+Mr. Marx brings more than two decades of experience in telecommunications, identity management and payments.
+Most recently as executive vice president of services in Asia-Pacific for Mastercard.
 His previous roles include CEO and president of C-SAM, Inc., CEO of Identiv Group and CEO of SCM Microsystems.

 “Data is a powerful resource and companies have a clear responsibility to protect it.
 That is why we believe that GDPR represents a catalyst for digital transformation that will lead to enhanced data privacy, more efficient and integrated data processing, and the ability to gain deeper insights for enterprises as they meet these requirements,” said Arvind Krishna, senior vice president Hybrid Cloud and director of IBM Research.
 “We are proud to partner with Trūata to offer our industry-leading technologies to help businesses extract greater value from their data, while maintaining its integrity and protecting the rights of individuals.”